Equatorial electrojet: Causes

-Lunar Tide
+Lunar tide

-As the position of the sun, moon, and earth changes, so does the strength of the lunar tidal forces.
-Each lunar month, two spring tides occur when the sun, moon, and earth are aligned to produce a strong lunar tidal force.
+As the position of the Sun, Moon, and Earth changes, so does the strength of the lunar tidal forces.
+Two spring tides occur each lunar month when the sun, moon, and earth are aligned to produce a strong lunar tidal force.
 Likewise, two neap tides occur when the sun and moon are adjacent to one another to produce weak lunar tidal forces.
 The equatorial electrojet (EEJ) has an abnormally large amplitude of variations in the horizontal components due to the strength of the lunar tides.
 The lunar tide varies as described above and is changed by the gravitational attraction between the Moon and Earth.
-Because of this, the pressure and temperature of the lower atmosphere vary, and the effects propagate upward in a tidal wave form to the E region and modulate the electrodynamics.
+Because of this, the pressure and temperature of the lower atmosphere vary, and the effects propagate upward in a tidal waveform to the E region and modulate the electrodynamics.